naveenisthename/MySQL/README.md

 Introduction:

 This repository contains SQL queries for basic database management operations like create, insert, select, delete, update, import, and advanced operations like between, like, group by, and many more.
-These queries are helpful for beginners as well as intermediate level SQL learners.
+These queries are helpful for beginners as well as intermediate level SQL learners.and , it have a one data folder for using the queries in MySQL

 SQL Queries :